oddbird/oddleventy/content/birds/patricia.md

   and artist.
 ---

-**Patricia steers engineers through the development process**, to ensure a smooth and clear journey for our clients.
-They...
-[background in software engineering]
-[studied business marketing]
-[passionate about user empathy, high impact contributions with measurable results, and refining process] [formerly, speaking and community organizing]
+**Patricia navigates projects through development**, to ensure smooth sailing for our clients and an enchanting experience for their users.
+With experience in software engineering and a background in art & marketing, they harness their passions to act as a conduit for empathetic user experience, high impact contributions with measurable results, and refining process through facilitation and iterative organization.
+Patricia has volunteered extensively in the JavaScript community for organizations including Node.js, Node Together, EmpireJS, BrooklynJS, and MaptimeLA and spoken at tech conferences around the globe.